TriplyDB/Documentation/docs/triplydb-js/app/index.md

    - Read operations over data with access level “Private” that belongs to organizations to which the user who created the token is a member.

 2\.
-“Write acces” allows:
+“Write access” allows:

-   - All operations allows by “Read acces”.
+   - All operations allows by “Read access”.

    - Write operations over data that has access setting “Internal”.